gecko0307/dlib/README.md

 Documentation
 -------------
 Please, refer to [the wiki](https://github.com/gecko0307/dlib/wiki).
 Also HTML documentation can be generated from wiki pages using [this](https://github.com/gecko0307/dlib/tree/master/gendoc) set of tools.
 Be aware that documentation is currently incomplete.
+I'm currently running a [Patreon campaign](https://www.patreon.com/gecko0307) to reach $100 funding per month - help me get there to finish the documentation.

-For support and overall discussions, use our [Gitter chat room](https://gitter.im/gecko0307/dlib).
+For quick support and overall discussions, use [Gitter chat room](https://gitter.im/gecko0307/dlib).

 License
 -------